peteroupc/html3dutil/doc/H3DU.Lights.md

 directly hitting it, such that the sunlight bounces off the walls and so illuminates most of the room pretty much uniformly.
 Ambient lights simulate this phenomenon.</small>

+NOTE: In the default shader program, this property is only used on objects that use <a href="H3DU.Material.md">H3DU.Material</a>, not <a href="H3DU.md#H3DU.PbrMaterial">H3DU.PbrMaterial</a>.

 Default Value: `"[0.2,0.2,0.2]"`